Scrambling Without Chaos in Random Free-Fermionic Systems: Tripartite Mutual Information

 In the lower panel of Fig.~\ref{fig:I3}, we present the behavior of TMI in the nonlocal random models.
 For both particle-conserving and nonconserving random Hamiltonians, we observe qualitatively similar behavior; however, the nonconserving cases exhibit a larger lower bound for $I_3$.
 This lower bound can be interpreted as the most negative value that the TMI of a fermionic Gaussian state can attain under quadratic Hamiltonian evolution.
 More precisely, we consider the case where the fermionic operators are mixed by a random Haar unitary, $U c_j U^\dagger = \mathbf{U} c_j,$ with the matrix $\mathbf{U}$ drawn from the Haar measure over the unitary group.
-This corresponds to applying the transformation $U_{ik} \bra{\psi_0} c_k^\dagger c_l \ket{\psi_0} U_{lj},$ and analogous ones, to the blocks of the correlation matrix.
-The dashed line in the right panel represents the value of TMI for this Haar-randomly evolved state, which coincides with the saturation value of TMI in the GSYK$_2$ model.
+This corresponds to applying the transformation $U_{ik} \bra{\psi_0} c_k^\dagger c_l \ket{\psi_0} U_{lj},$ and analogous ones, to all blocks of the correlation matrix.
+The dashed line in the right panel represents the value of TMI for this Haar-randomly evolved state; it scales linearly with the system size and coincides with the saturation value of TMI in the GSYK$_2$ model.

 It is well established that the average entanglement entropy of fermionic Gaussian states is substantially lower than that of generic (Haar-random) states.
 Although the average entropy of these states still obeys a volume law, the proportionality coefficient is smaller than that of generic typical states \cite{Vidmar:2017uux, PhysRevE.100.062134, Lydzba:2020qfx, Lydzba:2021hml, Bianchi:2021aui}.
 While, to the best of our knowledge, the average TMI for Gaussian random states has not been studied analytically, as our numerical results suggest, it would be natural to expect that the corresponding lower bound for the average TMI is also significantly less negative than that of Haar-random states, for which the lower bound at the leading order is given by $-2S + 1$, where $S$ denotes the average entropy of the smallest subsystem \cite{Hosur:2015ylk}.